Best security system for renters

 Top 5 best security systems for renters

 To find the best home security companies for renters we compared alarm system equipment, technology, features, integration, monitoring plans and price.
 We only included systems that are renter-friendly, meaning they are wireless, portable and have reasonable contract terms.
-We looked for companies that offered DIY installation and and smaller systems at reasonable prices to best suit renters of apartments and single-family homes.
+We looked for companies that offered DIY installation and smaller systems at reasonable prices to best suit renters of apartments and single-family homes.

 Best for smart home integration